erpmtics/erpmtics/README.md

 # Erpmtics webapp and desktop application
 ## Overview

-erpmtics is a project called when born like erp-admonedu but the app have a lot of modules and i decide call erpmtics my starup is called artpc, the project is develop for Ing.
+erpmtics is a project that when born called erp-admonedu but the app have a lot of modules and i decide call erpmtics my startup is called artpc and this project is development for Ing.
 Armando Ibarra <armandoibarra1@gmail.com>

 Website under construction: https://artpcweb.appspot.com